dutchconnectomelab/GAMBA-MATLAB/README.md

 - Manually download files under https://www.dropbox.com/sh/psfudnzktyd0860/AABtx7ESvEphO60dcV_xbQ4qa?dl=0 and unzip downloaded files under the folder `src/`.

 ## Examples
 We use examples to show the utility of this toolbox.
-Condition with respect to each example are described below and also in `examples.m`.
+Condition with respect to each example is described below and also in `examples.m`.

 ### Example 1
 'I have an imaging map (a nifti file) and a gene set.
 I want to test if the imaging pattern correlates to the expression pattern.'